pagedjs/pagedjs-website/src/content/en/journal/2025-09-12-getting-started-with-pagedjs2.md

 When we did our proposal to NLnet to modernize paged.js, here is the list of tasks we put on ourselves.

-The full roadmap will be soon available on the site.
+The full roadmap will be soon available on the website.

 ### Use web components for reusable page elements